salesmiguelz/100-days-of-code/log.md

 ### Day 45: March 6, 2022 && Day 46, March 7, 2022.

 **Today's Progress**: Struggled with configuring the environment for React Native using Android Studio, but now is working fine!
 Also, learned a lot about Npm.

+### Day 47: March 8, 2022

+**Today's Progress**: Created my first component and learned more about named, anonymous and arrow functions.